JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/giant/braxat-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/9
+- ttrpg-cli/monster/cr/9
-- monster/size/huge
+- ttrpg-cli/monster/size/huge
-- monster/type/giant
+- ttrpg-cli/monster/type/giant
 aliases: ["Braxat"]
 ---
 # Braxat
 *Source: Boo's Astral Menagerie p.
-15*
+15, Light of Xaryxis*

 A braxat is a towering, warm-blooded carnivore with a thick, articulated shell covering its back, a squarish head topped with horny protrusions, and thick arms ending in large hands with opposable thumbs.
 The creature walks upright on two legs and speaks in a voice similar to that of a human.